AYJACKSON-ICS4U/20time-log-due-every-saturday-night-MatthewBelanger/README.md

 This week was tough as I ran into some issues but eventually fixed them all and now have a simple food tracking app that is almost done.
 I will hopefully have it done within the next week or two and then I can post it and start working on a bigger project now that I have a much better understadning of the swift coding language.

+Week 4:
+I have a functioning program thats almost done as I still want to add a few more features to it I'm not sure exactly how to upload it as its an app so its a big collection of files, hopefully with some help next week I can figure this out and upload my progress.
+Other then this I should have this first app done and all uploaded by next week.
+After that I'm hoping to start working on a bigger final project, which will most likely be some sort of simple game or maybe an application.